Houston's Line of Duty Firefighters

 Buried: Forest Park Cemetery, Lawndale, Gethsemane 55, Plot 257, Space 1

-The fire involved the Alaskan Fur Factory at 600 Main Street and Texas Avenue and two other business, the National Shirt Shop and Shaw’s Jewelry Store.
+The fire involved the Alaskan Fur Factory located at 600 Main Street and Texas Avenue and two other businesses, the National Shirt Shop and Shaw’s Jewelry Store.
 All three businesses were heavily damaged.

 This fire was especially difficult due to the freezing, icy weather which kept the smoke close to the ground.